jsoeterbroek/resume/markdown/resume-en.md

 Programming Languages
 :   **Python:** Python is my go-to language for scripting and programming in the fields of automation, web development and glueing of systems and services.
-    I use Python Django for web development projects.
+    I use Python Django for web development projects and dashboards.

 :   **Shell-scripting:** Fair amount of experience writing scripts using Bash.
 Comfortable on UNIX/Linux command-line.

 :   **Web:** Fair amount of PHP experience for web development.
-    I use Python Django for web development projects.
+    I use Python Django and Jekyll for web development projects.

 :   Basic knowledge of general software and programming concepts and software development methodologies and tooling.